josh0xA/rrgen/README.md

 Command 5 will dump information on that phone number (Carrier, Location, etc.)<br/>
 6. ```python3 scylla.py -s apache```<br/>
 Command 6 will dump all the IP address of apache servers that shodan can grab based on your API key.
 The query can be anything that shodan can validate.<br/>
 A Sample API key is given.
-I will recommend reading API NOTICE below for more information.<br/>
+I will recommend reading API NOTICE below, for more information.<br/>

 ## Menu
 ```